EthanCai/programming-learning-notes/README.md

   - [Clang](http://clang.llvm.org/): The goal of the Clang project is to create a new C based language front-end: C, C++, Objective C/C++, OpenCL C and others for the LLVM compiler.
 You can get and build the source today.
 C/C++, OpenCL C and others for the LLVM compiler.
 You can get and build the source today.
   - [CMake](https://cmake.org/): CMake is an open-source, cross-platform family of tools designed to build, test and package software.

+Other:

+- Language References
+  - [Gravity](https://github.com/marcobambini/gravity): Gravity is a powerful, dynamically typed, lightweight, embeddable programming language written in C without any external dependencies (except for stdlib).
+It is a class-based concurrent scripting language with modern Swift-like syntax.

 ### Java & Scala & Groovy

 Java: